LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

   type(html_soup)
 ```

-Then I will store all the div with class named lister-item mode-advanced in variable movie_containers.
+Then I will store all the div with the class named lister-item mode-advanced in variable movie_containers.

 ```python
 movie_containers = html_soup.find_all('div', class_ = 'lister-item mode-advanced')
 ```
-Then I iterate through this object and store the information in lists to make my final DataFrame , using simple for loops.
+Then I iterate through this object and store the information in lists to make my final DataFrame, using simple for loops.

 ```python
 # Lists to store the scraped data in